People, Places And Passionate Volunteering In Peru

 What are your future plans for going abroad, building your language skills, and for your career?

 In the future, I hope to make many more international philanthropic trips where I can contribute my skills as a registered nurse.
-I will be graduating from my nursing program at San Diego State University in May of 2013.
-I hope to go on to get my master’s degree soon thereafter in order to broaden my scope of practice on an international level.
+I will be graduating from my nursing program at San Diego State University soon.
+I hope to go on to get my master's degree soon thereafter in order to broaden my scope of practice on an international level.

 Nichole has given a great account of her adventures abroad, and she clearly has the right attitude to solo travel.
 If you're planning a trip abroad, heed Nichole's advice: "I knew that while having a friend to accompany me on this trip would have made the trip more comfortable, going by myself would not only made me a stronger person, but would force me to interact with everyone that I encountered."